Francesc Xavier Hernández Cardona: Military history

 He has a specialization in military history and currently is developing work and research in this field.
 One of his most emblematic works is the publication in 4 volumes of the military history of Catalonia (Història Militar de Catalunya), as well as the supplementary material elaborated together with Francesc Riart on uniforms of the armies during the War of the Spanish Succession, the Coronela and uniform studies in the Catalan countries.

 Among the most notable unique contributions is the interpretation of the battles of Empúries (195 BC) and Battle of Muret (1213); as well as the hypotheses about the geography of Empúries during ancient and medieval periods, proposals drawn up based on the use of primary sources, simulation, game theory, fieldwork and aerial photograph.
 He actively promoted the recovery of the historical landscapes of the Battle of the Ebro, with works of research and dissemination: Ebro 1938 and La Batalla de l'Ebre: Història, paisatge i patrimoni.
 He has carried out field activities to identify specific areas of the battlefield and also participated in civic campaigns in defense of the integrity of the mountains of Pàndols and Cavalls (Tarragona).

 Regarding his archaeological works, he took park as member of DIDPATRI in the excavation of La Fatarella battlefield in collaboration with CSIC and the Association Lo Riu, and have also been relevant his works in the fields of Republican Aviation in the Penedés area in collaboration with the Institut d'Estudis Penedesencs.

-He was author to the first attempt to write an Management Plan of the Historical Landscapes of the battle of the Ebro promoted by the Ministry of Territorial Policy and Public Works of the Generalitat de Catalunya.
+He was author to the first attempt to write a Management Plan of the Historical Landscapes of the battle of the Ebro promoted by the Ministry of Territorial Policy and Public Works of the Generalitat de Catalunya.

 Hernández has studied together with Francesc Riart and Xavier Rubio, the problem of creation of the Catalan army and La Coronela in 1713–1714.
 In collaboration with Francesc Riart has written the first illustrated atlas of uniform studies of the Catalan Countries and has also worked on the innovative work undertaken by Xavier Rubio on historical analysis, simulation and supercomputing.
 He was founder and first co-Editor of the journal Ebre 38: Revista Internacional de la Guerra Civil Espanyola (1936-1939).
 He has participated in the musealisation of large military sites: Dalt Vila (Ibiza), Walls of Ceuta and Melilla.
 Also has coordinated or participated in the first archaeological excavations of battlefields in Catalonia: Talamanca (2008), Cardedeu (2008), Prats de Rei (2009), Vesper de la Gloriosa (2010), Ordal (2010) and La Fatarella (2011).